tock/tock/doc/reference/trd-uart.md

 data words of 6, 7, and 8 bits, so clients using 9-bit words need to use word operations.

 Each byte received is a data word for the UART.
 If the UART is using 8-bit data words, each data word is a byte.
 If the UART is using smaller data words, it MUST zero the high order bits of the data values.
 For example, if the UART is using 6-bit data words and receives `0x1f`, it must store `0x1f` in a byte and not set high order bits.
 If the UART is using 9-bit words and receives `0x1ea`, it stores this in a 32-bit value for `receive_word` as `0x000001ea`.

+`Receive` supports a single outstanding receive request.
+A successful call to `receive_buffer` or `receive_word` causes the UART to be busy ` until the callback for the outstanding operation is issued.

+If the UART returns `Ok` to a call to `receive_buffer` or `receive_word`, it MUST return `Err(BUSY)` to subsequent calls to those methods until it issues the callback corresponding to the outstanding operation.
+The first call to `receive_buffer` or `receive_word` from within a receive callback MUST NOT return `Err(BUSY)`: when it makes a callback, a UART must be ready to handle another reception request.

 ```rust
 pub trait Receive<'a> {